jlhizon/Hizon-Jed-CS0065-AN41/DemoEarlyWarningTool/README.md

-# Asynchronous Activity 1: Student Early Warning Tool Using KNIME
+# Machine Problem 1: Student Early Warning Tool Using KNIME

 This repository contains the required output for Machine Problem 1
 1. The project uses KNIME to predict student risk status from academic performance data.